-Relax and enjoy Twixmas: the gloriously slow week after Christmas
+When the festive season rushing around is over, take the time to relax and enjoy Twixmas: the gloriously slow week after Christmas.

 How do you usually feel after Christmas?
 Deflated that it’s all over for another 12 months?
 Or are you excited for one of the slowest (and possibly best) weeks of the year?!
 Read on to find out all about Twixmas, how to spend it, and why it’s such a treasured time for so many people.

 Twixmas is the period between Christmas and New Year, when the kids are still off school, many people are off work, and the world slows down a bit.
 The craziness of earlier December has passed, the excitement of Christmas Day is over, and you can enjoy some slow, quiet downtime before welcoming in a New Year.

 Also known as “Chrimbo Limbo” (or just “that weird week after Christmas”), this is usually the time you spend at home, with no idea what day of the week it is, and eating random meals made from your Christmas leftovers.

 If you’re wondering why it’s called Twixmas, I think it comes from ye-olde-fashioned word “betwixt”, meaning between two things.

 What’s so good about Twixmas?

 You might think of this as a “nothing week”.
 Nothing much happens, most people don’t have many plans, and it can feel a little bit like you’re just waiting for New Year.
 But the beauty of this time is its emptiness.
 With very little you “have” to do, you can spend the time however you like.
 It’s like a welcome little break between the busyness of Christmas and the fresh start of the year ahead.